urani-trade/solana-dev-onboarding-rs/demos/01_hello_world/README.md

 <br>

-* Initialize a new Rust library via Cargo:
+* Either use this directory or initialize a new Rust library via Cargo:

 ```shell
 cargo init hello_world --lib